Alberto-Hache/Lil-Grid-Lab/Backlog.md

 Future:

-* ui.draw(): allow UI action (select a new agent) on paused world by decoupling draw/step loops (draw would loop drawing the same frame till user moves on)!
 * Footer: Allow 2 lines when board is too narrow for text to fit.
 * Board: make "dead" respawnable agents BLINK.
 * Tracker (aesthetics): Review tracker's layout (split sub-areas?).